robocomp/robocomp/README.md

 Done!
 Now let's compile and install the whole thing:

     cd robocomp
+    mkdir build
+    cd build
-    cmake .
+    cmake ..
     make
     sudo make install

-The RoboComp's core libraries and simulator should now be compiled and installed in `/opt/robocomp`
+The RoboComp's core libraries and simulator should now be compiled and installed in `/opt/robocomp`.

 Let's now tell Linux where to find RoboComp's libraries: